Microchip-MPLAB-Harmony/bootloader_apps_sdcard/apps/sdcard_bootloader/readme.md

 # SDCARD Bootloader

-This example application shows how to use the Bootloader Library to bootload an application using SDCARD protocol.
+This example application shows how to use the File System Bootloader Library to bootload an application using SDCARD protocol.

 ### Bootloader Application